adrianengine/jquery-spectragram/README.md

-#SpectragramJS v.0.1
-##An Instagram API plugin for jQuery
+#jQuery Spectragram - An Instagram API plugin for jQuery

 **spectragram.js** is a jQuery plugin using the **Instagram API** to fetch and display user, popular or tags photo feeds inside a list or any container you define.